CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 The code that we write has real world uses and real world effects.

-#### Fly-By-Wire Aviation
+#### Y2K Bug

-This was the first ever time that a fully automated flight had been flown and there was a bug in the way the maths was handled internally.

-You can see an example of what happens [here](https://www.youtube.com/watch?v=BxlBhucGayA).
-This flight was a test flight and was unmanned.
+In 1999 the world faced a possibly very serious bug in the way that computer stored time.
+When computers stored the year they would only store the last two digits (e.g. 1999 is stored as just 99).
+This means that when the year 2000 happened lots of people were afraid that computer would think the year was the year 1900 instead of the year 2000.

+Check out this very scary video [here](https://www.youtube.com/watch?v=ddzbxJasID4)

+Fortunately, a lot people put in a lot of work to stop the bug before it happened and averted catastrophe.

 #### Therac-25